-Coastline’s Veterans Resource Centers (VRC), located at the College Center and Newport Beach Campus are community-based service centers that engage enrolled veterans, veteran-serving organizations, and community veterans who wish to support their peers.
+Coastline’s Veterans Resource Centers (VRC), located at the College Center, Garden Grove Campus, and Newport Beach Campus, are community-based service centers that engage enrolled veterans, veteran-serving organizations, and community veterans who wish to support their peers.

 The VRCs provide a comfortable and positive environment where Veterans will find access to academic resources, community referrals, networking opportunities, counseling and advisement services, computer access with Wi-Fi, a place to study, and workshops of value to veterans.
 Coastline also provides the resource information available in the VRCs to students worldwide through a Virtual VRC.

 Our goal is to honor our veterans for their service, and to fully assist them with an effective transition and reintegration into civilian life.

 Fountain Valley, CA 92708

 Garden Grove VRC

 12901 Euclid Street

 Garden Grove, CA 92840

 Newport Beach VRC